 The culminating experience of each teacher education program is the professional semester completed during the student's final year in the program.
-Prior to the professional semester, it is expected that all education courses be completed as well as all courses in the major or concentration.
+Prior to the professional semester, all education courses must be completed as well as all courses in the major or concentration.
+(Exceptions to this requirement must be appealed to the Education Department in a formal letter.)

 The professional semester consists of three weeks of education coursework, including a week of diverse field experience, and one twelve-week full day student teaching placement (two six-week placements in visual arts, foreign languages, health, music and physical education).
 Students teach according to the calendar of the school systems to which they are assigned and complete additional professional semester coursework during the evening hours.
-Each licensure area requires a separate 12-week student teaching experience.
+Each candidate completes a 12-week student teaching experience.

-Acceptance into Muskingum College does not ensure entrance into the College's teacher education program.
+Acceptance into Muskingum University does not ensure entrance into the university's teacher education program.
 The teacher education program's policy, titled Gateways to Teacher Licensure, is presented and explained in detail in Education 110 and in the Teacher Education Handbook, which is available in the education department office.

 The State of Ohio also requires successful completion of the required components of Praxis II and a BCI/FBI check prior to recommendation for provisional licensure.
 Students handle scheduling arrangements and fees for all teacher education program admission tests, the Praxis II, and the BCI/FBI checks.
 The fee for student teaching is listed under "special fees" in this catalog.
-Contact the education department for additional information.
+Contact the education department for additional information, or the department's web site at www. muskingum.edu/~education/